Lilykhan786/lilykhan/README.md

 - [ ] tab and mobile size
 - [ ] btn to hide and show more projctes.
 - [ ] something really cool and diff?
-- [ ] start working on it after exams
+- [ ] start working on it after exams/christmas